-Labor market statistics' data are based on two main sources to provide comprehensive information on the Kingdom of Saudi Arabia labor market conditions.
-They include statistics from the household telephone survey (Labor Force Survey) which GASTAT conducts quarterly.
+Labor market statistics data are based on two main sources to provide comprehensive information on the Kingdom of Saudi Arabia labor market conditions.
+They include statistics from the Labor Force Survey (household survey) which GASTAT conducts quarterly.
 They also include quarterly data from administrative records of related governmental entities.
 GASTAT currently releases indicators form these two data sources separately, so that data from each source can be released as soon as it is ready.

 2.2.1.
 First source of labor market statistics: Labor Force Survey completing an electronic questionnaire that includes several questions asked about household members.
+The survey is conducted in both CATI and CAPI mode.
 This survey provides estimates and indicators of labor force characteristics of all persons 15 years and above who live in Saudi Arabia, including key indicators of labor market such as the unemployment rate and the labor force participation rate.

-It is a household telephone survey conducted by GASTAT under the (social statistics) category.
+It is a multiple mode household survey conducted by GASTAT under the social statistics category.
 Information is collected by contacting a sample of households from all administrative regions of Saudi Arabia and